MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/high-contrast-support.md

 #### Get high-contrast colors

-In high-contrast mode, your visual should limit itself to the following settings:
+When displaying in high-contrast mode, your visual should limit itself to the following settings:

 * **Foreground** color is used to draw any lines, icons, text, and outline or fill of shapes.
 * **Background** color is used for background, and as the fill color of outlined shapes.